Sony A6500 Review

 The 3:2 ratio sensor records 6,000 x 4,000 pixel images in JPEG and RAW file formats, with the latter format being 14-bit RAW (although not uncompressed).
 Files can be recorded in sRGB and Adobe RGB color spaces and the camera includes 13 types of Picture Effects (including Posterization, Pop Color, High Contrast Monochrome and more) and Creative Styles such as Standard, Vivid and Sunset, all with contrast, saturation and sharpness adjustments available.

 Not everything is the same as it was in the A6300, however, as Sony has made advancements to its BIONZ X image processing engine.
-A newly-developed front-end large scale integration (LSI) chip and an optimized image processing algorithm is stated to contribute to improved texture reproduction and image quality.
+A newly-developed front-end large scale integration (LSI) chip and an optimized image processing algorithm contributes to improved texture reproduction and image quality.
 In addition to better image quality, the A6500 is said to offer less noise, particularly in the mid-to-high ISO sensitivity range.
 The A6500's native ISO range is 100-25,600, but it can be expanded to up to ISO 51,200.

 Sony A6500 adds in-body 5-axis image stabilization and more